A Big Day competition like no other

 Non-competing team or individual

 Don’t care about winning an award?
 Just want to see a lot of birds and raise some bucks for Tucson Audubon Society?
 Great!
 This is the category for you.
 No team minimum.
 Collect some pledges, go out and see some birds; simple as that.
-Birds & Beer ticket and t-shirt available for a nominal fee.
+Nightlife Social ticket and TBWF t-shirt available for a nominal fee.

 Traditional Big Day Teams